finbourne/lusid-sdk-csharp/sdk/docs/InstrumentEventTypesApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<InstrumentEventTypesApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<InstrumentEventTypesApi>();
             var instrumentEventType = "instrumentEventType_example";  // string | The type of instrument events that the template is applied to. var instrumentType = "instrumentType_example";  // string | The instrument type of the transaction template.
 The combination of the instrument              event type, instrument type and scope uniquely identifies a transaction template